Wincohax/Wincohax/README.md

 You can find me on almost every existing social platform.

-if you want to contact me directly you can via 𝕏 DM, Discord DM (wincohax), or E-mail: wincohax@gmail.com
+if you want to contact me directly you can via 𝕏 DM, Discord DM (wincohax), or E-mail: wincohax@proton.me

 [Find me!](https://linktr.ee/Wincohax)